polyphony-chat/docs/docs/Protocol Specifications/core.md

     This includes checking whether the signature matches the certificates' contents and checking the certificate's validity period.

 Actors must use a separate ID-Cert for each client or session they use.
+Separating ID-Certs limits the potential damage a compromised ID-Cert can cause.

 For two implementations of polyproto to be interoperable, they must support an overlapping set of digital signature algorithms.
 See [Section 6.4](#64-cryptographic-recommendations) for more